import copy

 """

-Given a model configuration file and list of crop numbers, predicts the output of a model on a large dataset by splitting it into blocks
+Given a model configuration file and list of crop numbers, predicts the output of a model on a large dataset by splitting it into blocks and predicting each block separately.

 Parameters